 Our curriculum was developed in intimate dialogue with Richard Foster and continues to be shaped by what he has identified as the six spiritual streams of the Christian tradition.
-We are thankful for his ongoing involvement with our program, as well as the relationships we have cultivated with other leading figures in the spiritual formation movement, including Dallas Willard, Tony Campolo, Robert Mulholland, and Shane Claiborne.
+We are thankful for his ongoing involvement with our program, as well as the relationships we have cultivated with other leading figures in the spiritual formation movement, including Dallas Willard, Elaine Heath, Tony Campolo, Phyllis Tickle, Robert Mulholland, and Shane Claiborne.
 These figures support and supplement the incredible work our regular faculty contributes to the program.

-Having witnessed the impact of the program in the lives of our students, I am convinced we offer the most unique and rewarding spiritual formation program available today.
+Having witnessed the impact of the program in the lives of our students, I am convinced we offer the most unique and rewarding academic spiritual formation program available today.
 We cannot begin to express the depth of spiritual transformation that God's Spirit continues to breathe through the program.